 A treasure hunter at heart and fascinated with the diversity of cultures and people, she was especially infatuated with anything that seemed different or exotic, be it trinkets from far-away countries, customs from distant lands, or new ways of approaching old habits.
 This passion and curiosity also led to her interest in psychology.

 She studied music at the Vienna to which she was accepted at a young age of 12, joining the class of Prof. Inge Scholl-Kremmel for classical guitar.
 Her interests and talents were always wide-spread, yet the focus of her passions most firmly remained on the visual arts, psychology and writing.

-At the age of 26 Sabina became the co-founder of an international web design and development company, focusing her talents, for the time being, towards commercial arts.
-During this time, versatility of creation roamed and she also learned to appreciate the elusive art of coding.
+At the age of 26, Sabina became the co-founder of an international web design and development company, focusing her talents, for the time being, towards commercial arts.
+During this time, the versatility of creation roamed and she also learned to appreciate the elusive art of coding.

 Her art has been described as surrealism, fantastic or visionary art, poetic symbolism and others.
 They are possibly all applicable for the simple reason her art is as versatile as her personality.